WolfDierdonck/pliny/README.md

 ## Developing

 First, you need to create a .env file.
 You can just copy the .env_template file, and replace the placeholders with the actual values.
+Note that you will also need to add any JSON files containing secrets to a new `secrets` directory.
 Additionally, you should also install the git hooks under the git_hooks directory.
 To do this, just run `cp git_hooks/* .git/hooks` from the root project directory.

 ### Data Pipeline (Python)